-Each Virtual Room in Spat can have its own artificial reverberation.
+Each Virtual Room in SPAT can have its own artificial reverberation.
 Reverberation is a very important element in the psycho-acoustic perception of localised sources and immersive sound fields.
-The reverb processor in Spat is a multichannel algorithmic 3D reverb based on feedback delay networks.
-The Spat reverberation engine is designed to synthesise the experience of the virtual sources and the listener all being placed within the same virtual acoustic space.
+The reverb processor in SPAT is a multichannel algorithmic 3D reverb based on feedback delay networks.
+The SPAT reverberation engine is designed to syntheszse the experience of the virtual sources and the listener all being placed within the same virtual acoustic space.
 Virtual spaces can be tuned, scaled and stored.
-Open the Artificial Reverberation graphical editor by clicking on the ( R ) index at the bottom of the list of Sources in the left side panel of the Room, or entering a room directly from a tab in the top global bar.
+Open the Artificial Reverberation graphical editor by clicking on the ( R ) index at the bottom of the list of Sources on the left side panel of the Room, or entering a room directly from a tab in the top global bar.

 Some Spat Reverb parameters control how the acoustics are perceived

 Alongside conventional tuning parameters which you might be familiar with, you will also find perceptual parameters, such as heaviness, liveness and presence.

 These Perceptual Reverb parameters have been derived from the same IRCAM research experiments which were used to define the Perceptual Factors of sources such as warmth, envelopment and brilliance.
 These can be found among the parameters for each virtual source.